 A. It is recommended that the authorities establish an FSAP Secretariat, comprising representatives of the relevant agencies that would be involved in the coordination of the mission.
 Each participating agency should also have an “FSAP coordinator,” typically its representative to the Secretariat.
 Ideally, all communications between the FSAP team and the authorities should be channeled through the Secretariat to ensure that all parties are kept fully informed of requests/developments throughout the FSAP process.
 Following the FSAP, comments from authorities on the various FSAP draft reports should also be channeled through the Secretariat to ensure that the FSAP team receives a consistent set of comments that is agreed upon by all agencies.

 A. Relevant agencies will be asked to prepare self-assessments of any standards and codes that are to be formally assessed in the context of the FSAP assessors.
 Ideally, these self-assessments should be transmitted to the FSAP team 1-2 months prior to the mission to ensure that the assessors have sufficient preparation time.
 The quality and timeliness of the self-assessments will have significant bearing on the productivity of discussions during the mission.
-The authorities would also be asked to complete questionnaires on general financial stability issues and to provide data required for the FSAP, including institution-specific data needed for the stress tests, subject to confidentiality arrangements.
+The authorities would also be asked to (i) complete questionnaires designed to complement the self-assessments, (ii) complete questionnaires on general financial stability issues, and (iii) provide data required for the FSAP, including institution-specific data needed for the stress tests, subject to confidentiality arrangements.
 These questionnaires would be provided to the authorities at least two months before the mission, and responses should be transmitted to the FSAP team at least a month before the mission.
 In order to minimize the burden on country authorities, FSAP teams are expected to have done the necessary groundwork ahead of time so that they do not request information that is already publicly available.

 A. The FSAP team typically sends a proposed list of meetings to the FSAP Secretariat, who would then undertake to organize the meetings.
 In addition to meetings with the central bank and government and supervisory agencies involved in the FSAP, FSAP teams usually also meet representatives of financial institutions, market participants, trade associations, etc. In countries where the IMF has Resident Representative Offices, the Resident Representative would typically play an important role in helping to organize the meetings for the FSAP team, in close coordination with the FSAP Secretariat.